The New Transparency. If You’re Not Embracing It

 Is this new transparency a good thing for businesses?

-There are many arguments on this issue, both pro and con.
+There are many arguments on this issue, both pros and cons.
 And like many big questions about business, the answers tend to start with the phrase….
 “It all depends on the kind of business you are talking about…”

 At Peel Scrap Metal Recycling, we have found that this transparency has actually been quite a good thing for us on a number of levels: